niels-lubbes/orbital/README.md

 For creating a Povray image of the output surface see [here](https://github.com/niels-lubbes/orbital/blob/master/orbital/src/orbital/pov/pov_dp8_clifford.py).

-### Example 4: Celestial surfaces of great type I, II and III
+### Example 4: Celestial surfaces of great types I, II and III

 The examples of the celestial surfaces of great types I, II and III in the article